SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-file.rst

           - n:
             prefix: -n
             value: 10

+.. note:: Renku uses basic YAML syntax for workflow definition files.
+    Users should not use advanced YAML syntax like anchors, aliases, schema, etc. since the behavior is undefined.
+Moreover, in future we will implement a customized YAML parser that won't allow these features.

 .. note:: If your command uses the ``$`` character, you can escape it by doing ``$$``.